 In my opinion, it is too early to say if the rise of ML/AI, will take over active shopping.
 It is true that in the last few years we have experienced a gradual decline in foot traffic at brick and mortar store.
 But the rise of IIOT ( Intelligent Internet of things) can change everything.
 With the combination of IOT and AI, we will start to see a whole new breed of smart stores.
 The retailer will have the same type of customer KPI for in-store customers as they have for online customers and this will help them better understand customers and deliver a true omni-channel experience.

 Will startups play a huge part in the evolution of deep learning in retail?

 Definitely.
 The advantage to startups are that they are focused on one problem and they are good at that.
 For bigger companies, there are too many challenges and priorities, therefore, sometimes it is convenient to use third party tools rather develop in-house.
 Especially in the case of deep learning where problems are very complex therefore for it is efficient for bigger companies to buys these solutions rather build them from scratch.

 Kumar Ujjwal spoke at the inaugural Deep Learning in Retail & Advertising Summit in London.
 View the event videos for free here.

-Other confirmed speakers include Jan Gasthaus, Machine Learning Scientist, Amazon; Chandra Ganduri, Senior Data Scientist, Staples; Rami Al-Salman, Machine Learning Engineer, Trivago; Ben Chamberlain, Senior Data Scientist, ASOS; Calvin Seward, Research Scientist, Zalando; and Saranya Govindan, Data Scientist in Machine Learning, Tesco.
-View more speakers and topics here.
+Other speakers included Jan Gasthaus, Machine Learning Scientist, Amazon; Chandra Ganduri, Senior Data Scientist, Staples; Rami Al-Salman, Machine Learning Engineer, Trivago; Ben Chamberlain, Senior Data Scientist, ASOS; Calvin Seward, Research Scientist, Zalando; and Saranya Govindan, Data Scientist in Machine Learning, Tesco.